AdguardTeam/AdGuardForSafari/README.md

 ### Building

+#### SafariConverterLib dependency

+For converting rules to content-blocker format we use an external library as a binary built from `https://github.com/AdguardTeam/SafariConverterLib/`, that `ConverterTool` binary should be placed in `./libs/`.

+You use `./Scripts/download-lib.sh` to download the latest release version of that binary from Github.

+#### Preparation - notarization

 In case we need to notarize the app, we will need to do it.

-#### Preparation - notarization

 Register in `App Connect` and create a password for `altool`.